-**Remedia Publications – Each reading book has the Interest Level and Reading Level clearly specified at the beginning of the book description.
-Remedia’s books are created with the needs of special education and struggling students in mind and focus is placed upon essential skills students need to master reading.
+**Remedia Publications – Each of the Hi Lo books has the Interest Level and Reading Level clearly specified at the beginning of the book description.
+Remedia’s books are created with the needs of special education and struggling students in mind.
+Focus is placed upon essential skills students need to master reading.
 The books are of high interest, with sequential steps, short exercises, repetition, a variety of formats and use simple, non-distracting art.

 **Sundance Publishing – Research based reading instruction and high interest, low reading level books.
-They have been around for years and have thousands of leveled reading books on a wide variety of topics that you can chose from.
-Their books are classified as “Reading for below-level readers,” so look in that category within the middle school and high school tabs for books of interest.
+They have been around for years.
+They have thousands of leveled reading books on a wide variety of topics that you can chose from.
+Their hi lo books are classified as “Reading for below-level readers,” so look in that category within the middle school and high school tabs for books of interest.

 **Critical Thinking Press – PreK–Grade 8 products develop critical thinking skills in highly effective lessons that teach Reading, Writing, Mathematics and Science.
 These engaging products are fun, challenging, and easy to use.
 In particular, I recommend the Language Mechanic and Reading Detective series for easy to use, step-by-step instruction that is easy for the child to understand and fun to use.

-**High Noon Books – Appropriately formatted independent readers for students in upper elementary and junior high; low-level readers a student can carry around without being embarrassed.
-These are books that students can get all the way through and find pleasure in reading with high interest topics.
+**High Noon Books – Appropriately formatted hi lo books for students in upper elementary and junior high; low-level readers a student can carry around without being embarrassed.
+These are hi lo books that students can get all the way through and find pleasure in reading with high interest topics.

 **Learning Abilities Books – Lesson Plans, Children’s Books, Other Educational Resources for parents, teachers, & homeschoolers (regular & special education Pre-K, 1st, 2nd, 3rd, 4th, 5th grade) focusing on the ability to learn and developing learning Abilities.

 **LinguiSystems – Started by speech-language pathologists to provide better speech, language, thinking, and reading materials.
 Products are not just more practice but skills, strategies, and activities to engage every type of learner.
-Comprehensive, affordable products that help kids think and learn.
+Comprehensive, affordable hi lo books that help kids think and learn.

-**Perfection Learning – The provider of Accelerated Reading; Provides an extensive line of hi/lo books for reluctant readers includes such popular series as Passages by best-selling author Anne Schraff; the Retold line of classic novels, short stories, and myths and folktales; and Cover-to-Cover chapter books, novels, informational books, and timeless classics.
+**Perfection Learning – The provider of Accelerated Reading; Provides an extensive line of hi lo books for reluctant readers includes such popular series as Passages by best-selling author Anne Schraff; the Retold line of classic novels, short stories, and myths and folktales.
+They also offer Cover-to-Cover chapter books, novels, informational hi lo books, and timeless classics.